Gallahad072/Browse-Humanity/Random Image Generator/RIGREADME.md

 ```
 'q' to quit

- Number of random images: 20
+ Number of random images: number_of_images
 ```

-Replace '20' with however many images you want.
+> Pass in the number of images wanted as a variable.

 ---